 128. The Project Coordinator convenes a meeting of the GRC in the project area, and conducts proceedings informally to reach an amicable settlement between the parties.
 The report of the committee is recorded in writing, and attested copies are provided to the parties involved.
 For this program the GRC will be required to meet and reach a decision within 35 days of receiving a complaint (verbally or in writing) from an AP or his representative.
 There will also be an appeals procedure where, if a person is dissatisfied with the ruling of the GRC, he or his representative may attend their next meeting to re-present the case.
-The committee will then re-consider the case in private, after which their decision is final.
+The committee will then reconsider the case in private, after which their decision is final.
 If the appellant is still not satisfied, he has the right to take his case to the public courts.

 129. The PMU Resettlement Specialist will keep a record of all grievance cases and will examine these for recurring complaints and solutions and action to address these will be incorporated in subsequent RPs and IEEs.
-There are 33 APs will be made aware of the GRM via the public consultation meetings, and will be informed of the outcome of cases at subsequent meetings.
-All the affected households are squatters or enchrochers.
+There are 106 APs will be made aware of the GRM via the public consultation meetings, and will be informed of the outcome of cases at subsequent meetings.
+All the afe ted households are squatters or enchrochers.
 DWASA will also publish the outcome of cases on public notice-boards in each hydraulic area.
 If the aggrieved AP is not satisfied with the decision of the GRC, he/she has the right to refer his/her petition to the court of law.
+Total number of affected persons is 106 (104 Business and 2 House & Kitchen) and number of household 551.
+One household need to be temporarily relocated.

 130. All costs involved in resolving the complaints (meetings, consultations, communication, and information dissemination) will be borne by the PMU; cost estimates for grievance redress are included in resettlement cost estimates as Tk.
-1,223,819.
+708,286.